NicolasDS83600/holbertonschool-low_level_programming/singly_linked_lists/README.md

     * If str is NULL, print [0] (nil)
     * You are allowed to use printf

-Explanation of the program:
+Explanation of the function:

 The print_list function goes through a linked list of type list_t and prints each element.
 For every node, it checks whether the stored string is NULL.
 If it is, the function prints [0] (nil); otherwise, it prints the length of the string followed by the string itself.
 While traversing the list using the next pointers, the function keeps a count of all nodes it visits.
 When it reaches the end of the list, it returns the total number of nodes.
 If the list is empty, it returns 0.

-The flowchart below illustrates the main steps and logic of the program.
+The flowchart below illustrates the main steps and logic of the function.

 ![0-print_list.png](assets/0-print_list.png)